 Seeking Arizona Child Care Payments

-The traumatic emotional swings in dissolving your marriage are difficult when you are worried about supporting your children.
+The traumatic emotional swings in dissolving your marriage or relationship are difficult when you are worried about supporting your children.
 Whether you expect to pay child support or receive it, you want to know how much money the court may award.
 Our attorney will explain the Arizona guidelines and factors that the court considers when awarding child care support payments.